TakeshiCho/Unity_GPUInstanceCulling/README.md

 # Unity_GPUInstanceCulling
-Solution of Unity instancing mesh render with GPU culling.
+this is a solution of Unity instancing mesh render with GPU culling.
+Unity version: 2020.3.21f1c1